 Click Through Rate (CTR) Defined

-There are a plethora of metrics, statistics and factors that can affect the SEO ranking of your website.
+There is a range of metrics, statistics and factors that can affect the SEO ranking of your website.
 SEO stands for search engine optimisation and is the process of improving the structure and content of your website so it ranks higher on popular search engines such as Google and Bing.

 What is Click Through Rate (CTR)?

-Click through rate in its simplest form is the rate at which users click on a specific link as a percentage of the total users who viewed the link.
+Click through rate (CTR) in its simplest form is the rate at which users click on a specific link as a percentage of the total users who viewed the link.
 The basic formula is listed below:

 For example, if 1000 users viewed an ad banner on a website and 321 clicked it, the CTR rate would be 32.1% (321/1000 *100).
-Web developers and analysts use this statistic to measure the effectiveness of things such as adverts, particular pages on their website, and scrutinising AdWord campaigns.
+Web developers and analysts use this statistic to measure the effectiveness of things such as adverts, particular pages on their website, and scrutinising Google Ads campaigns.

-Why Do Search Engines (Google) Monitor Click Through Rates?
+Why Does Google Monitor Click Through Rates?

 Consider this made up example: Google has ranked the top 5 websites relating to the phrase “second hand cars in Birmingham”.

-For example, you have two advert campaigns running simultaneously and you wish to measure their effectiveness.
+For example, you have two PPC advert campaigns running simultaneously and you wish to measure their effectiveness.
 Advert 1 has a click through rate of just 14% whereas Advert 2 has a much higher rate of 25% – this clearly shows that advert 2 is out-performing advert 1.